zigtur/Rareskills-Solidity-Bootcamp/General/Yul-and-Assembly.md

 Yul does handle only bytes32 types.
 So, a variable that is not 32-bytes long is used, then the developer must be careful.

+See the amazing Udemy course given by Jeffrey Scholz: "Advanced Solidity: Understanding and Optimizing Gas Costs".

 ## EVM basics
 *Note: The EVM does use a lot of mechanisms and concepts that are widely used in computer science.
 If you already study how a process work (its memory layout for example), then you will not be lost here.
 When available, an equivalent in basic computer science will be given.*